-Hotel management is a good mix of day-to-day business activities and customer service.
+Hotel management provides a good mix of day-to-day business activities and customer service functions.
 Find out what else attracts people to this in-demand role and discover top tips for entering the industry

 1. Early responsibility

 Fast growth, on the job training and career development opportunities are excellent reasons to consider a career in hotel management.

 Hotel managers are responsible for each and every aspect of the hotel that they work for, from front-of-house departments such as reception and concierge services to housekeeping, maintenance and catering.
 Behind the scenes responsibilities include hiring staff, managing budgets, taking care of public relations and setting sales targets.